Text and pictures © 2004-2023 Guillaume Dargaud

 Right: Sealing water tubes with thermal insulation foam before they are installed outside.

 On the other hand, the americans who were trying for the umpteenth time to reach South Pole with a land traverse from McMurdo failed again.
 In the past they had lots of trouble with crevasses on the Ross ice shelf, which they solved by filling them with snow every year; or on the Ohio Range which is harder to deal with since the ice moves faster.
 This year warmer than usual conditions caused lots of deep soft snow on the ice shelf and they didn't even reach the end of the ice shelf, still about 1000km from South Pole.
-Too bad, my guess is that we'll be seeing them soon driving through Dome C !
+Too bad, my guess is that we'll be seeing them someday driving through Dome C as an easier path !

 Read on to the 3rd part of the story, the atmosphere science instruments.